Albedo and its effect on photorealism

 An albedo of 0.1 or 10%.
 The rendering is horrible and looks like it was made in the early 2000s when linear workflow wasn't a thing yet.
 It's definitely not what we would call photorealistic.
 Yet all 4 images can be described as a "white room" proving that colors are highly subjective for us.

-Saturated colors are achieved with tone mapping and color correction, not within the albedo!
+Saturated bright colors are achieved with tone mapping and color correction of the final image, not within the albedo!